KATE - The wise one

 Esha is a very active, playful and inquisitive member of the herd.
 Although she is daughter to Noorjahan, Esha spends a lot of time with Tara and is very playful towards her.
 She also spends a lot of time with Minbu and does push her luck especially around food, although Minbu lets her get away with it.
 As the youngest in the herd, Noorjahan, Minbu and Tara all show maternal bonds with her and all three value her as the most important member of the herd.

 * You might notice Minbu has a star marking on her right buttock and a series of numbers on her left.
 This is from her early years spent in a Burmese logging camp where such markings would have been used for identification.

 Elephants are extremely complex animals, all of which are as individually different as you or I and we cannot force them to get along.
 Therefore when introducing them to one another, monitoring behavior is key.
-Our facility was designed with this in mind and several features have been incorporated to ensure a safe introductory process, ultimately resulting in a greater rate of success for their social wellbeing.~ Adam Kenyon, Section Head of Large Mammals
+Our facility was designed with this in mind and several features have been incorporated to ensure a safe introductory process, ultimately resulting in a greater rate of success for their social wellbeing.~ Adam Kenyon, Head of Elephants

 INTRODUCING A BULL TO THE HERD